-Pediatric Endodontics Covered at 70%
+Pediatric Endodontics

 Endodontic services focus on the insides of teeth.
 These services work to save damaged or decayed teeth by repairing or replacing the soft inner tissue, called the pulp.
-Endodontics also help maintain the health of the roots of teeth and the "canals" they run through.
-We pay 70% of the allowable expense for these services after you pay your deductible.
+Endodontics also help maintain the health of the roots of your teeth and the "canals" they run through.
+We pay 70 percent of the allowable expense for these services after you pay your Deductible.

-- > Procedures for pulpal and root canal treatment
+Procedures for pulpal and root canal treatment

-- For anterior, bicuspid and molar teeth (except wisdom teeth).

-- > Pulp exposure treatment

-- Therapeutic pulpotomy

-- For primary (baby) and permanent (adult) teeth.

-- Pulpal debridement

-- For primary (baby) and permanent (adult) teeth.
+- For anterior, bicuspid, and molar teeth (except wisdom teeth). - > Pulp exposure treatment - > Therapeutic pulpotomy - For Primary (baby) and Permanent (adult) Teeth. - Pulpal debridement - For Primary (baby) and Permanent (adult) Teeth.

-- Apicoectomy and retrograde filling
+Apicoectomy and retrograde filling

-- For anterior (front) teeth.
+• For anterior (front) teeth.

-- Apexification
+Apexification

-- For apical closures of anterior permanent teeth.

-- Procedures to prepare canal

-- Removal of post, pin, old root canal filing material.

-- > Treatment with resorbable material

-- Covered if the entire root is present at treatment.

-- Direct pulp capping

-- Covered as part of a restoration, not covered as a separate treatment.
+- For apical closures of anterior Permanent (adult) Teeth. - Procedures to prepare canal - Removal of post, pin, old root canal filling material. - > Treatment with resorbable material - Covered if the entire root is present at treatment. - > Direct pulp capping - Covered as part of a restoration, not covered as a separate treatment.